Lesson Horses

 Take a look at our current generation of lesson horses!
 These are the saints that make up our lesson program.
 We are blessed with a fantastic group of lesson horses!

 Gems Dun Jac, aka Ellie, is a 2000 QH mare.
 Ellie is our steady, super safe beginner horse.
 Our youngsters start out on her and even our tiny kids can be safely turned loose in our big arena on Ellie.
 She may not be the fastest, but she is safe and reliable!
+Ellie retired a few years ago and passed away in 2024.
+She was a special horse that touched the lives of many.

 Jack is a 2001 TB gelding.
 Jack was Allison’s first horse and holds a special place in her heart.
 Jack is now retired from the lesson program and living the life of luxury at a friends farm.